 Signature Forman Programs

 Flagship programs spur students to become self-aware learners, to learn by doing, and to pursue projects of their own imagining.
-Learn more about Learning and Cognition courses, Winterim, and the Ingenuity Program.
+Learn more about Learning and Cognition courses, Winterim, and the Promethean Program.

 Graduation Requirements & Course Selection Guide

 To earn a Forman diploma, students must successfully meet the following credit requirements:

 - 4 credits of English